How to Open SKP Files - SKP Viewer

 SketchUp Viewer supports Windows, Mac, iOS, and Android devices with moderate hardware specifications.

 The "best" viewer depends on your needs.
-SketchUp Viewer offers high-quality renders, while browser-based options like Trimble Connect prioritize ease of access.
+SketchUp Viewer offers functional viewing, while browser-based options like Trimble Connect prioritize ease of access.